jeremyrobertdavison/living-sidewalks/README.md

 - Begin with 5–10 pedestrians and assess performance with connected players.
 It batches updates at most five times per second; large crowds and complex lighting can be expensive.
 Tokens use their existing vision and lighting settings.
 - Recording is local to the GM browser.
 Saving persists the route.
 Reloading or changing scenes before saving loses the unfinished recording and leaves that token's automation disabled.
 - The control panel uses Foundry's legacy Dialog compatibility API in v13. v12/v14 compatibility is not declared.

-## Verification

-Six automated tests passed with Node's built-in test runner: waypoint corners, route reversal, looping, duplicate points, combat scope, and a mocked scheduler covering pause/resume, GM authority, walls, selection, and active-scene checks.
-JavaScript syntax check passed.
-This build has **not been run inside a licensed Foundry installation** or tested with the Marvel game system or other modules.

-Before your game, verify in a duplicate scene with a GM and player browser:

-1. Record a route with a right-angle corner.
-Confirm both browsers see the pedestrian follow it.
-2. Start combat mid-walk.
-Confirm traffic stops; manually move a pedestrian during its turn.
-3. End combat.
-Confirm walking resumes; test game pause and scene pause separately.
-4. Add a movement wall across the path; confirm it stops.
-Remove it and confirm motion resumes.
-5. Reload and verify the saved route remains.
-Check for errors in the browser console.

-Run automated checks from this folder with `node --test tests/*.test.mjs`.

 ## API references